balamir53/dis-sim/README.md

 Run a webserver on the local folder of "index.html".

-An example of pyton with http.server module:
+An example of python with http.server module:
 Type
 `py -m http.server` in the local folder of "index.html".